 We will refund that portion of the fee for the equivalent portion of the testing not taken.
 For example, if you have completed one appointment, we will refund two-thirds of the testing fee.

 We have been researching human abilities, and constructing and validating tests for these abilities since 1922.
 Because they require the use of specialized apparatus, audiovisual equipment and individual administration, our battery of tests is only available at the Johnson O’Connor Research Foundation.
 We measure natural abilities such as spatial visualization, musical aptitudes, different types of reasoning abilities, memories, and design aptitudes among others.

-No, just the offices in eleven major U.S. cities and our contractors in Florida and Austin, Texas.
+No, just the offices in eleven major U.S. cities and our contractors in Florida, North Carolina, and Austin, Texas.
 Visitors from abroad have often been able to take advantage of our program while in the USA for school, vacation, or business.
 Each testing center is located in a city with an international airport with convenient connections to our offices.